tpaidi/SER598-build-tools-website/content/docs/rollup/act3.md

 ```

 #### Expected Outcome

+- This step is present for providing the difference in bundle creation when preserveModules option is used.
+Hence the following outcome is observed -

   - The `dist/cjs/` folder will retain the modular structure of the source files.
   - The `dist/esm/` folder will contain bundled ES module files.

 ---